Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 ---
-title: Test Streams with docker-compose
+title: Test Streams with Docker Compose
-linkTitle: Test Streams with docker-compose
+linkTitle: Test Streams with Docker Compose
 weight: 60
-date: 2022-01-5
+date: 2022-01-05
-description: Learn how to test Streams using docker-compose.
+description: Docker Compose allows you to easily run the Streams platform on your local environment, without major infrastructure prerequisites.
+Learn how to test Streams using Docker Compose.
 ---

-Docker-compose allows to easily run Streams platform.
-It will allow you to test Streams locally without huge infrastructure prerequisites.
+{{< alert title="Note" >}}

-Docker-compose env is not aimed for production but only for tests.
+Installing Streams in Docker Compose is not aimed for production environments, but only for tests purposes.
+{{< /alert >}}

 ## Prerequisites